Tawky Tawny: Post-Crisis DC Comics

-Tawky Tawny was written out of continuity following DC's Crisis on Infinite Earths maxiseries in 1985-86.
+Tawky Tawny was written out of continuity following DC's Crisis on Infinite Earths maxiseries in 1985–86.
 A new version of the character was introduced by Jerry Ordway and Peter Krause in DC's The Power of Shazam! graphic novel in 1994 and its subsequent comic book series spinoff in 1995.
 In the graphic novel, "Tawky Tawny" was a popular children's toy doll owned by Billy Batson's sister Mary Batson; the doll plays a key part in the origin story of Black Adam by being used to hide part of the scarab necklace which allowed him to first access his powers.

 The subsequent comic series features the stuffed doll gaining the power from the evil demon Lord Satanus to transform into a six-foot anthropomorphic tiger who self-describes as a pooka, with The Power of Shazam! #4 being his first appearance in the series.
 Tawny is given life by Satanus to help Billy Batson and the Marvel Family in their fight against his sister, the demon Blaze.
 Under Satanus' spell, Tawny only appeared sentient to Billy, Mary, and Uncle Dudley; everyone else only sees a doll.
 Towards the conclusion of this story arc in The Power of Shazam! #11, Tawny is given permanent anthropomorphic form by the magical superhero Ibis the Invincible, after he proves to be more of an aid to the Marvels than Satanus intended.

 Following the cancellation of The Power of Shazam! in 1999, Tawny only appeared sporadically in DC Comics stories.
 In 52 #16 (2006), he appears as a guest of the wedding of reformed Marvel Family villain Black Adam and his bride Isis.
-In The Trials of Shazam! #10 (2007), Tawny helps Freddy Freeman (formerly Captain Marvel's sidekick Captain Marvel, Jr) fight the evil Sabina, revealing a new ability to transform into a giant and powerful smilodon.
-In Final Crisis #6, the key miniseries of DC's 2009 Final Crisis crossover event, Tawky Tawny joined up with the All-Star Squadron and faced off against Kalibak and his Tigermen.
-Tawky manages to slay Kalibak and gain leadership of the Tigermen.
+In The Trials of Shazam! #10 (2007), Tawny helps Freddy Freeman (formerly Captain Marvel's sidekick Captain Marvel Jr.) fight the evil Sabina, revealing a new ability to transform into a Smilodon.
+In Final Crisis, Tawky Tawny allies with the All-Star Squadron and battles Kalibak and his Tigermen.
+Tawky manages to kill Kalibak and gain leadership of the Tigermen.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Tawny appears as a recurring character in the Shazam! backup stories published in Justice League (vol. 2) from issue #7 through #21.
-In these stories, Tawny is a regular tiger at the Philadelphia city zoo who is a friend of young Billy Batson.
-When Billy gains the power to transform into Shazam (the Captain Marvel character's name was changed at this time), Shazam finds that he can share his power with anyone he considers family.
-When a fight with Black Adam lands them in the zoo, Shazam attempts to give Tawny the power to turn into a giant smilodon but casts the spell incorrectly.
+In these stories, Tawny is a normal tiger residing at the Philadelphia city zoo who is a friend of young Billy Batson.
+When Billy gains the power to transform into Shazam, he attempts to give Tawny the power to turn into a giant Smilodon, but casts the spell incorrectly.
+Tawny is imbued with Billy's magic, but soon reverts to his original form.